C3BI-pasteur-fr/python-solutions-1/source/Collection_Data_Types.rst

 With mutable object like ``list`` when we mutate the object the state of the object is modified.
 But the reference to the object is still unchanged.
-So in this exemple we have two ways to access to the list [1,2] if we modify the state of the list itself. but not the references to this object, then the 2 variables x and y still reference the list containing [1,2,3,4].
+So in this example we have two ways to access to the list [1,2] if we modify the state of the list itself. but not the references to this object, then the 2 variables x and y still reference the list containing [1,2,3,4].